-To improve retention and to increase graduation rates, the division implemented courseware for all Business Technologies courses.
+To improve retention and increase graduation rates, the division implemented courseware for all Business Technologies courses.
 The College increased the number of tutoring services available to students, and promoted these services through LMS.
 It also merged several similar courses to increase course enrollment in business technology classes.

 The Division Chair is serving on the advisory committees of Hampshire, Hardy, Petersburg, and East Hardy High schools.
 He works closely with Business Technologies teachers for obtainment of articulation agreements, advising and recruitment of high school students.
 Proactively engaging with high school business teachers and Computer students will help the enrollment.

 The faculty members meet with high school officials and high school students to recruit more students.
 Engaging the alumni and the graduates of the program would also support enrollment.

-IT students are required to complete 14 program courses as well as six general education courses.
-The division has procured the textbook services of Cengage Unlimited; students purchase a Cengage subscription for \$240 for all 14 program courses and two of the general education courses.
-This has reduced the cost of textbooks for students to \$40 per textbook.
+IT students are required to complete eight program courses as well as two general education courses.
+The Division has procured the textbook services of Cengage Unlimited; students purchase a Cengage subscription for \$240 for all eight program courses.
+This has reduced the cost of textbooks for students to \$30 per textbook.

-Typically, some of IT students dual as Business majors.
-Similar to the IT program, Business Management, Administrative Support, and IT programs also utilize Cengage Unlimited textbook subscriptions.
-IT students with double majors spend an average of \$25 per book for a two-year subscription.
+Typically, some IT students dual as Business majors.
+Similar to the IT program, Business Management, Administrative Support, and Accounting programs also utilize Cengage Unlimited textbook subscriptions.
+IT students with double majors spend an average of \$20 per book for a two-year subscription.
 These subscriptions provide students not only access to eBooks, but also access to courseware that enhances students' learning.
 These subscriptions also provide interactive course materials and facilitate the assessment of courses and programs.

-The cost of textbooks to accounting students can drop even further if more general education courses use Cengage services.
+The cost of textbooks for the IT students can drop even further if more general education courses use Cengage services.
 Lowering the cost of textbooks can increase enrollment and help with retention.